 And that’s all just one gigantic leadin to the point of this article, to look at some of the studies on this topic to see what the real-world effects of anabolics are on size and strength, even without training.
-Most of this work comes from a group led by a Bhasin and I’ll provide link out to the Medline links for people who want to delve.
+Most of this work comes from a group led by a Bhasin and I’ll provide links to the specific papers for people who want to delve.
 Most of the papers are free full text if you want to really get up your own butt or check my math.

 The first paper his group did came out in 1996 and is really the key one, it had the impressive title of “The effects of supraphysiologic doses of testosterone on muscle size and strength in normal men.” and was the paper reviewed in the MM2k that made me want to write this piece.

-In the study he took 40 men and assigned them to one of four groups: placebo with no exercise, testosterone with no exercise, exercise only, testosterone with exercise.
+In the study he took 40 men and assigned them to one of four groups: placebo with no exercise, 600 mg testosterone with no exercise, exercise only, 600 mg testosterone with exercise.
 They were at least given a standardized diet although they weren’t in a metabolic ward so there is some potential self-reporting issues.

 The training was a little weird, they did squat and bench only three times per week for 4 sets of 6 with varying intensity week to week and weights were increased at week 5.
 It wasn’t the greatest training program but it turns out to kind of not matter.
 Muscle size was measured by MRI and strength was tested directly for 1 repetition maximum.
 This went on for 10 weeks.
 Here are the results.